Who is this article for?

 How long does the scan take?

 - Endpoint data source: Ingest times vary based on the number and size of files on each device.
 The processing power of the device and your Code42 CPU usage settings also affect how long it takes to complete.
-With the recommended CPU usage settings of 50% When user is away and 20% When user is present, devices can take several hours to several days to scan every file on the device.
+With CPU usage settings of 50% When user is away and 20% When user is present, devices can take several hours to several days to scan every file on the device.
 (CPU settings are not configurable in Incydr Professional and Enterprise.)

 - Cloud service data sources: The length of time it takes for initial indexing to complete is dependent on the number of drives in your environment.

 - For environments that contain hundreds of drives, initial indexing may take between 24 and 72 hours depending on the number of files in each user's drive.